 Calls are an amazing source of leads, so you should be doing everything you can to promote them.
 As well as call extensions, use call bid adjustments to control how often the extension appears and how often you show call-only ads.

 If calls are higher priority than website visits, experiment with call-only ads.
 Instead of directing users to your landing page, they initiate a direct call to your business.
 Call-only ads are more minimalistic than standard search ads, so take advantage of structured snippet and callout extensions to add extra information about your brand and stand out from the rest.

-Optimizing bids on both mobile and desktop takes granularity that AdWords can’t always provide.
+Optimizing bids on both mobile and desktop takes granularity that Google Ads (AdWords) can’t always provide.
 Our solution?
 Hourly bids on both desktop and mobile using our 24/7 bidding tool.

-For one of our clients in the food sector who wanted to grow their mobile user base, we used 24/7 bidding and Bayesian statistics to model user behavior to exceed the limitations of AdWords.
+For one of our clients in the food sector who wanted to grow their mobile user base, we used 24/7 bidding and Bayesian statistics to model user behavior to exceed the limitations of Google Ads.

 While maintaining desktop growth, overall traffic generated by mobile increased from 40% to 50%, and mobile conversions increased to 42% of total conversions.
 Mobile CTRs increased by 21%, while CPA decreased by 22%.